Greg-Tichy/Safari-Windows/README.md

 <strong>programmatically scripting application</strong> and
 <strong>using NSOutlineView</strong>

 The idea is to find a (hidden somewhere) Safari Window and relevant Tab.
-I hat this idea a long time ago, due to my huge (40") screen and many spaces.
+I had this idea a long time ago, due to my huge (40") screen and many spaces.
 The challenges:
 - find them all
 - show in hierearchicalview: Window -> tab